Roger Hernández

 Roger Hernández (born July 29, 1975) is an American former politician who served in the California State Assembly, representing the 48th district.

-Prior to being elected to the state assembly, he was the Mayor of West Covina, a member of the West Covina City Council, and Professor of Government at Rio Hondo and Citrus Community Colleges.
-Prior to his tenure on the City Council, Hernández was elected to the Rowland Unified School Board where he served from November 1999 through July 2003.
-He lost his bid to return to the West Covina City Council on Nov.
-6, 2018, coming in fourth.
+Prior to being elected to the state assembly, he was the mayor of West Covina, a member of the West Covina City Council, and Professor of Government at Rio Hondo and Citrus Community Colleges.
+Prior to his tenure on the City Council, Hernández was elected to the Rowland Unified School Board, where he served from November 1999 through July 2003.
+He lost his bid to return to the West Covina City Council on November 6, 2018, coming in fourth.

 Early life and education

 Hernández was raised in El Monte and attended Nogales High School.
-He received a bachelor's degree in Political Science from the University of California, Riverside, a master's degree in Public Administration from the University of La Verne and a Master's in Governance Certificate from the California School Boards Association (CSBA).
+He received a bachelor's degree in political science from the University of California, Riverside, a master's degree in Public Administration from the University of La Verne, and a Master's in Governance Certificate from the California School Boards Association (CSBA).

-Hernández has worked as a youth counselor in La Puente, working with at-risk teenagers in an after-school program.
+He has worked as a youth counselor in La Puente, working with at-risk teenagers in an after-school program.

 Career

 In 1998, at the age of 23, Hernández was elected to the Rowland Unified School Board and implemented community service graduation requirements as well as a parent empowerment program.

-In 2003, Hernández was elected to the West Covina City Council.
+In 2003, he was elected to the West Covina City Council.

 Hernández was elected to the California State Assembly in 2010 representing the 48th District.
-As an assemblymember for 6 years, Hernández passed 34 bills, and co-authored Senate Bill 3, which raised California's minimum wage to $15 an hour.
+As an assemblymember for six years, he passed 34 bills, and co-authored Senate Bill 3, which raised California's minimum wage to $15 an hour.

-Hernández's petition for divorce in 2014 only after a year of marriage claiming "irreconcilable differences" in court documents.
-Hernández was legally separated from his estrange wife for about a year before the domestic violence allegations according to court documents.
+Hernández petitioned for divorce in 2014 after only a year of marriage claiming "irreconcilable differences" in court documents.
+He was legally separated from his estranged wife for about a year before the domestic violence allegations, according to court documents.

 After being served with a restraining order for domestic violence during divorce proceedings and during his run for his congressional campaign, Hernández was stripped of his committee assignments.
 A few months later, he took a medical leave of absence.

 2014 California State Assembly

 2016 run for Congress

 In 2016, as he was termed out of his Assembly seat, Hernández ran for the United States House of Representatives in the 32nd District, challenging Grace Napolitano.
-In August, after gaining a spot in the general election following a 2nd-place finish in the primary, Hernández withdrew from the race, citing fallout from his controversial divorce.
+In August, after gaining a spot in the general election following a second-place finish in the primary, he withdrew from the race, citing fallout from his controversial divorce.